pawsitive-daycare/Part-A-Documentation/README.md

 As: Linda
 I want to: be able to create,read,update and delete any information in my dashboard
 so that: i am able to organise and manage my account

-Admin
-As: Mia or Tom
-I want to: access an admin dashboard where I can view and manage all bookings and schedules
-so that: I can ensure tasks are efficiently allocated to the right staff members

-As: Tom or Mia
-I want to: use the admin dashboard to monitor bookings and resolve any scheduling conflicts
-so that: operations run smoothly and efficiently

-As: Tom
-I want to: define permissions and roles in the system
-so that: staff members have access only to the information they need to perform their tasks, ensuring data security and compliance

 Contact Us section: